 Using tags can help the user associate keywords with cache items so the user can easily access the relevant data.
 The advantages of using tags include providing the user with a high level of relevance with the particular type.
-Moreover the tagged data makes it easier for the user to locate the bookmarked data which improves efficiency, reduces time consumption and reduces network trips which makes it cost-effective.
-Its a helpful approach if the user wants to organize data.
+Moreover, the tagged data makes it easier for the user to locate the bookmarked data which improves efficiency, reduces time consumption and reduces network trips which makes it cost-effective.
+It is a helpful approach if the user wants to organize data.

 When to Use Tags

 Let's suppose your cache contains the data of a large number of customers.
 Considering the fact that the data is present in a large number, every time the user wants a particular item, the whole cache will be searched for it.
-That is where tags help.
-The data can be tagged with various identifiers which can later be used to get the data associated with that tag.
+Using tags, the data can be tagged with various identifiers which can later be used to get the data associated with that tag.